v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: Related Work

 \section{Related Work}

+\paragraph{From LLMs to Video LLMs.} Large language models have demonstrated outstanding capabilities in many domains, including natural language processing, coding, math, and reasoning, ushering in new breakthroughs for video understanding technology.
+Video LLMs integrate visual encoders with LLMs, leading to a unified model to reason across video and language in the same language space~\citep{wang2024qwen2, liu2024oryx, Lin2023VideoLLaVALU}.
+Early video LLMs employ pre-trained image encoder and video encoder to encode only video frames ~\citep{zhang2023videollama, maaz2023videochatgpt, Li2023VideoChatCV, Lin2023VideoLLaVALU}.
+Recent works augment video LLMs with an audio encoder to align visual, auditory, and textual modalities in the same language space.
+Moreover, the audio encoder is supposed to capture diverse environmental sound apart from human speech since sound has been shown to contain amounts of commonsense knowledge ~\citep{videollama2, qwen2.5-omni}.

 \paragraph{Video LLMs.} Video LLMs have shown remarkable performance in many traditional video processing tasks such as video captioning~\citep{xu2016msr, agrawal2019nocaps, 10.1007/s11263-016-0965-7}, video question answering \citep{VQA,xiao2021next, yu2019activityqa, video-mme}, and grounding \citep{kazemzadeh-etal-2014-referitgame,wu2022grit}.
 However, most existing benchmarks primarily target general video understanding tasks, such as MVBench~\citep{mvbench}, Video-MME~\citep{video-mme}, PerceptionTest~\citep{perceptiontest}, MLVU~\citep{mlvu}, and LVBench~\citep{lvbench}, which mainly assess the recognition of basic visual cues across videos of varying lengths.
 Others are designed to evaluate specific video understanding capabilities, including temporal grounding \citep{charades-sta, qvhighlight, didemo, hawkeye}, video object detection \citep{vidor, vidvrd}, and video hallucination \citep{videohallucer, cmm}.
-But there remains a pressing need for benchmarks that evaluate higher-level cognitive abilities, such as social intelligence, in order to better measure the gap between human and MLLMs' performance.
+But there remains a pressing need for benchmarks that evaluate higher-level cognitive abilities, such as social intelligence, to better measure the gap between human and MLLMs' performance.

 Our work narrows this gap.
-We expand the evaluation spectrum of video LLMs by introducing a novel humor understanding evaluation framework, formulating a humor generation task, and presenting a first comprehensive evaluation.
+We expand the evaluation spectrum of video LLMs by introducing a challenging evaluation framework for humor understanding, formulating a humor generation task, and presenting the first comprehensive humor-centric evaluation and analysis.